 The current ratio compares liabilities that fall due within the year with cash balances, and assets that should turn into cash within the year.
 It assesses the company’s ability to meet its short-term liabilities.
-Traditionally textbooks tell us that this ratio should exceed 2.0:1 for a company to be able to safely meet its liabilities.
-However, acceptable current ratios vary between industrial sectors, and many companies operate safely at below the 2:1 level.
+Traditionally textbooks tell us that this ratio should exceed 1:1.
+For a company to be able to safely meet its liabilities it should probably exceed 2:1, however, acceptable current ratios vary between industry sectors, and many companies operate safely at below the 2:1 level.

-A very high current ratio is not necessarily good.
+With the current ratio it is not the case of the higher the better, as a very high current ratio is not necessarily good.
 It could indicate that a company is too liquid.
-Cash is often described as an ’idle asset‘ because it earns no return, and carrying too much cash is considered wasteful.
+Cash is often described as an ’idle asset‘ because it earns no return and carrying too much cash is considered wasteful.
 A high ratio could also indicate that the company is not making sufficient use of cheap short-term finance.

-7. Receivables days: receivables ÷ credit sales × 365 days
+Receivables collection period = receivables ÷ credit sales × 365 days

-8. Inventory days: inventory ÷ cost of sales × 365 days
+Inventory holding period = inventory ÷ cost of sales × 365 days

-9. Payable days: payables ÷ purchases (or cost of sales) × 365 days
+Payables payment period = payables ÷ credit purchases (or cost of sales) × 365 days

-Activity ratios measure an organisation’s ability to convert balance sheet items into cash or sales.
+Activity ratios measure an organisation’s ability to convert statement of financial position items into cash or sales.
 They measure the efficiency of the business in managing its assets.

 If a company has average accounts receivable of $20,000 on annual credit sales of $40,000 then on average 50% of its annual credit sales are uncollected.
 If credit sales are spread evenly over the year, then this represents 50% of a year’s sales, equivalent to 183 days, to collect cash from customers. ($20,000/$40,000 ÷ 365 days = 183 days).
 For liquidity purposes the faster money is collected the better.
 Also, generally, the longer customers are given to pay, the higher the level of bad debts.
 However, too much pressure on customers to pay quickly may damage a company’s ability to generate sales.

-This is calculated in a very similar way to receivable days.
+This is calculated in a very similar way to the receivables collection period.
 It measures how long a company carries inventory before it is sold.
-Again for liquidity purposes the shorter this period the better, as less cash is tied up in inventory.
-Also long inventory holding periods can result in obsolete inventory.
+Again, for liquidity purposes the shorter this period the better, as less cash is tied up in inventory.
+Also, long inventory holding periods can result in obsolete inventory.
 On the other hand, too little inventory can result in production stoppages and dissatisfied customers.

-Once again this is calculated in a similar way to receivable days.
-Because the purchases figure is often not available to analysts external to the business, the cost of sales figure is often used to approximate purchases.
-Payable days measures the average amount of time taken to pay suppliers.
-Long payment periods are good for the customer’s liquidity, but can damage relationships with suppliers.
+This is also calculated in a similar way to the receivables collection period.
+Because the credit purchases figure is often not available to analysts external to the business, the cost of sales figure is often used as an approximation.
+The payables payment period measures the average amount of time taken to pay suppliers.
+Long payment periods are good for the customer’s liquidity but can damage relationships with suppliers.

-11. Interest cover: operating profit ÷ finance costs
+Interest cover = operating profit ÷ finance costs

-Also known as leverage.
-Capital gearing looks at the proportions of owner’s capital and borrowed capital used to finance the business.
-Many different definitions exist; the two most commonly used ones are given above.
+Capital gearing, which is also known as leverage, looks at the proportions of owner’s capital and borrowed capital used to finance the business.
+Many different definitions exist; the two most commonly used are given above.
 When necessary in the exam, you will be told which definition to use.

 Levels of capital gearing vary enormously between industries.
 Companies requiring high investment in tangible assets are commonly highly geared.
 Consequently, it is difficult to generalise about when capital gearing is too high.
 However, most accountants would agree that gearing is too high when the proportion of debt exceeds the proportion of equity.